guldenozden/KABUKIproject/README.md

 # KABUKIproject
 Kabuki Syndrome - TÜSEB grant
-This file generate at 10.10.2023 for the informations about KABUKI project
+This file was generated at 10.10.2023 for the informations about KABUKI project